-First step is to breakdown the broad term “patient engagement” into actionable metrics.
-Defining and implementing metrics allows providers access the information you’d have in the hospital, or in this case, information necessary to keeping patients from readmittance to the hospital.
+First step is to break down the broad term “patient engagement” into actionable metrics.
+Defining and implementing metrics allows providers access the information you’d have in the hospital, or in this case, information necessary to keeping patients from admittance to the hospital.

 Scalable and measurable strategies for engaging patients include technology.
 Technology allows for the necessary level of patient mobility and accessibility, while scaling the work of patient navigators.
 With the right platforms, organizations can determine what metrics define engagement for them and study the impacts of their efforts in order to create best practices.